luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 - **Max**: the most energy consumed by a single LLM run, in Joules
 - **Min**: the least energy consumed by a single LLM run, in Joules
-- **Mean**: the average amount of energy consumed accross all the runs of with this independent variable value, in Joules
+- **Mean**: the average amount of energy consumed across all the runs of with this independent variable value, in Joules
-- **Standard Deviation**: the standard deviation accross all the runs with this independent variable value, in Joules
+- **Standard Deviation**: the standard deviation across all the runs with this independent variable value, in Joules

 Note: e.c. stands for "energy consumed"